 Download Relevant Disneyland Paris Apps

-There are loads of apps that are really useful for when you are at Disneyland Paris and there are a few which are pretty much essential if you are going and want to do some character meetings in the Walt Disney Studios.
-For information about the essential Disneyland Paris apps you need to have downloaded for your trip click here!
+There are loads of apps that are really useful for when you are at Disneyland Paris and there are a few which are pretty much essential for instance the Disneyland Paris App itself.

 What to Pack for Disneyland Paris & What to Buy Before you Go